 When Should you Take the Sabbatical?

-Now it’s time to think about what the best time of year to take a sabbatical would be.
+Now it’s time to think about what the best time of year to take a sabbatical from work would be.
 For longer sabbaticals, this may not matter too much, but if you’re only planning a few months, you’ll want to make sure you target the best months.

 But what does best mean?